 There are several ways to raise issues with the Trust, which you can find out about below.

-How can the Patient Advice and Liaison Service (PALS) help?
+How can the Service Experience Desk (SED) help?

 - look into any concerns raised as soon as possible